Identify logged-in users

 }

-- Identity is sent over HTTPS to your project’s backend.
+- Identity is sent over HTTPS with widget chat requests.

-- Knoku stores identity per session for analytics.
-Clearing identity (
+- Knoku stores identity on the session for analytics and review.

 Related